peregrineshahin/ChessProgrammingWiki/content/General_Setwise_OperationsTheTwosComplement.md

 **x86-Instructions**

 [x86](X86 "X86") processor provides a bit-test instruction family (bt, bts, btr, btc) with 32- and 64-bit operands.
 They may be used implicitly by compiler optimization or explicitly by inline assembler or compiler intrinsics.
-Take care that they are applied on local variables likely registers rather than memory references [[12]](#cite_note-12):
+Take care that they are applied on local variables likely registers rather than memory references <a id="cite-note-12" href="#cite-ref-12">[12]</a>:

 - [\_bittest64](X86-64#gpinstructions "X86-64")
 - [\_bittestandset64](X86-64#gpinstructions "X86-64")